errorstudio/spektrix-ruby/README.md

 # Use

 ## Events, instances and prices
 Events have instances, which in turn have seating plans and a price list.
-Seating plans aren't catered for, but bands and ticket types are.

 ```
 include Spektrix #You don't have to do this, just prefix all the calls with `Spektrix::` otherwise